Optical geometries: Conformal optical geometry

 \subsubsection{Maximally twisting congruences}

-From Proposition \ref{proposition-maxTw-contact}, we immediately obtain \begin{proposition} Let $(\mc{M}, \mbf{c},K)$ be a $(2m+2)$-dimensional conformal optical geometry with maximally twisting congruence of null geodesics $\mc{K}$.
+From Proposition \ref{proposition-maxTw-contact}, we immediately obtain \begin{prop} Let $(\mc{M}, \mbf{c},K)$ be a $(2m+2)$-dimensional conformal optical geometry with maximally twisting congruence of null geodesics $\mc{K}$.
 Then the local leaf space $(\ul{\mc{M}},\ul{H})$ of $\mc{K}$ is equipped with a contact structure.